 On the other hand, if there are only 1 or 2 available litters, the chances are higher that you are talking to a reputable breeder.
-But, you need to make sure he is not actually a backyard breeder.
+But, you need to make sure he is not a backyard breeder.

 The difference between a backyard breeder and a reputable one is that the first doesn’t have the needed breeding experience and that his pups come without a reassurance that they don’t carry any heritable genetic health issues.

-A reputable breeder will test both parents and won’t actually breed them if both of them aren’t health cleared, for which he will have proof.
+A reputable breeder will test both parents and won’t breed them if both of them aren’t health cleared, for which he will have proof.

-Also, a reputable breeder will know everything about the breed and offer you a valuable insight into all that is related to taking proper care of your puppy.
+Also, a reputable breeder will know everything about the breed and offer you valuable insight into all that is related to taking proper care of your puppy.

 A backyard breeder, on the other hand, won’t have such knowledge and will just look forward to taking your money and seeing your back.

 So, now that you know what to pay attention to and which questions to ask, your chances of buying a high-quality, healthy puppy without any hidden health issues, are much higher.